Last Updated on 15.2.23 by Christian Mancier

 I recently attended a Family Business forum where I heard a number of family firms talk about some of the issues that have affected them and how they addressed them.

 Whilst listening to the speakers it became apparent to me that the theme of communication was a common thread across the board and that whilst many people think of communication as something that should be done between family shareholders, communication impacts on almost every aspect of a family firm.

 First and foremost there needs to be communication between the board of the family firm (which may include non-family board members and non-exec directors) and the family shareholders.
 The board need to understand the needs of the family shareholders vis-à-vis long terms views, direction and family wealth creation so they can manage the business on a day-to-day basis through executive control to achieve these aims instead of being at the whim of the shareholders where businesses operating at the whim of family shareholders are often uncertain and reactionary.

 The directors need to communicate between themselves and their non-executive directors/mentors.
 Non-executive directors (or external mentors) can add significant value to a family business but only with open lines of communication with the executive family shareholders.

-Communication can take many forms such as meetings, presentations, forums, newsletters and away days taking groups away from their day to day environment.
+Communication can take many forms such as meetings, presentations, forums, newsletters and away days taking groups away from their day-to-day environment.
 Ultimately there is no right or wrong way to communicate and every family firm will communicate in a different way which works for them, however, the key is to make sure your family firm communicates and communicates at every level with every employee, director, shareholder, family member and other interested stakeholders.

-For more information on the dedicated Gorvins Family Business Team, please do not hesitate to contact Christian Mancier, Corporate and Commercial Partner and Joint Head of the Gorvins Family Business Team via firstname.lastname@example.org or follow Christian on twitter @mancier.
+For more information on the dedicated Gorvins Family Business Team, please do not hesitate to contact Christian Mancier, Corporate and Commercial Partner and Joint Head of the Gorvins Family Business Law Team via firstname.lastname@example.org or follow Christian on twitter @mancier.